 Dissociative identity disorder (DID)

 One of the most complex disorders, dissociative identity disorder used to be known more commonly as multiple personality disorder.
 This name led people to believe that it is a personality disorder, but it is not (hence the name change).
-The overriding symptom of this disorder is change in identity.
+The overriding symptom of this disorder is a change in identity.

 Those with dissociative identity disorder may have a range of identities that are in control of the body and mind at different times.
 You are likely to experience severe amnesia and you may also experience symptoms of depersonalisation disorder.
 You may become aware of the other identities, or you may lose chunks of time without knowing why.